faffietheripper/Reading-Notes/README.md

 + Give yourself 15 minutes to try and find a solution to a problem
 + Seek feedback
 + Make mistakes and look at examples

+## Things I want to know more about

+I am curious to learn about how we can edit our pages so that they can be aesthethically pleasing as they would when you apply CSS to HTML code.